 Considering your limited mobility, it is better to choose a tailor-made tour instead of a group tour.
 In a tailor-made tour, you can have the right to choose the routes which are most suitable for your body condition, and have a private vehicle with commodious space to transfer you from one place to another.
 In the meantime, a travel consultant will help you to plan your trip and take care of it from start to finish.

 Our customer and his cordial guide at The Palace Museum

-This could be the most requested tip because most wheelchair travelers consider delivery of wheelchairs the trickiest issue in travelling.
-While, the air traffic regulations on wheelchairs are actually very human-oriented.
-To help you better understand the regulations, some tips are offered as below:
+This could be the most requested tip because most wheelchair travelers consider the delivery of wheelchairs the trickiest issue in traveling.
+While the air traffic regulations on wheelchairs are actually very human-oriented.
+To help you better understand the regulations, some tips are offered below: